 - Research and development activities.

-Operating review items typically elaborate themes from the opening letter by the Chairman or CEO.
-The 2013 Annual Report for IBM, for instance, opens with Chairman's letter to shareholders ("Dear IBM Investor") and then presents 3 individual review "chapters," titled as follows:
+Operating review items typically elaborate themes from the initial letter by the Chairman or CEO.
+The 2013 Annual Report for IBM, for instance, opens with Chairman's letter to shareholders ("Dear IBM Investor") and then presents three "chapters," with the following titles.

 - 01. We are making markets by transforming industries and professions with data.